0xekez/lisp/README.md

 is that in this case both languages are very similar looking but one is much, much quicker.

+The compiler also doesn't have a garbage collector yet but who really needs one if you can run everything faster than a gc cycle ;)

 ## Project Status

 Lust has both an interpreter and compiler which live in the `lust` and